registerrier/gammapy-ogip-spectra/README.rst

-Caveat: this is a work in progress
+Caveat: this is a work in progress.
+More details and examples will be added here

 Folder name: TBD
 =======